Appdynamics/AppD-Cloud-Platform/README.md

 ## Build and Deployment Concepts

+Although there are many open source tools available to accomplish the automation goals of this project, we decided to standardize on __Packer__, __Terraform__, and __Ansible__.
+This is primarily due to their capability for building and deploying software platforms to multi-cloud environments, as well as having a high level of adoption by the developer community.

-The build and deployment workflow makes use of the following open source tools:
+Even so, within these tools there is some level of feature overlap, so The build and deployment workflow makes use of the following open source tools:

+-	__Packer__:	Used for building an immutable VM image for the HA platform.
+-	__Terraform__:	Used for creating and deploying the infrastructure (networks, security groups, VMs, load balancers, etc.)
+-	__Ansible__:	Used for provisioning and configuring the VM instances.

 ### Packer